cllopes/reactathon/labs/2_redux/readme.md

 Now if you try and login you should be redirected to the home page.

+**NOTE** Logging in requires a locally running server found in the https://github.com/Reactathon/reactathon-server repo -- if you have any issues make sure you Spring
+Rest sever is running and check if it has any error logs.

 #### Part 2 -- Profile Loading

 Finally we want to update the `<Profile>` component to pull the profile from the server.